Viritystila/trigger/README.md

 ```
 the in:trg and in:note loop 4 patterns, each 1 second long.
 Here, 'r' denotes a rest.

 Trigger includes few scpecial strigns to be sued with the patterns.
 For example ["n c1"] inputs the midi note of c1 into the patterns and ["f c1"] inputs the frequency of c1. ["b audio-buffer"] input the bufer id of an audio buffer into the pattern to be used with the ``` smp ``` sampler synth.
-For example, if the SuperDirst samples have been installed via SuperColliderm they can be loaded using function
+For example, if the SuperDirst samples have been installed via SuperCollider, they can be loaded using function

 ```
 (load-all-SuperDirt-samples)